Finding a Mentor

 The objective of a poster display is to present research in a way that facilitates interaction between the presenter and the audience.
 Poster presentations are a great way of sharing your work with people interested in the topic, as well as learning what others are doing in similar fields.
 In general, it is easier to get posters accepted at meetings than platform presentations; this makes posters a good avenue for presenting pilot data.

-Posters should be simple and easy to read from a distance of ten feet.
-A large title with type about two inches tall should be at the top of the poster, and general text should be about one half inch tall.
+Posters should be simple and easy to read from 10 feet.
+A large title with type about 2 inches tall should be at the top of the poster, and general text should be about one-half inch tall.
 Try to make the content of your poster flow from top left to bottom right so that it is easy to scan.
 Some people choose to make their posters in outline form for the sake of simplicity.
 Bold sub-headings and simple figures with clear concise legends are useful.
 At least 50% of the poster area should be figures or tables.
-Text should be reserved for essential points in order to maximize your poster’s impact.
+Text should be reserved for essential points to maximize your poster’s impact.

 Preparing and Presenting Effective Research Posters